 Or is it all going to be a matter of new interpretation, like Duchamp did: “no absolute truth in art; no juries, no rejections”.
 The beholder’s share: creative is whatever I feel is creative, and art is whatever gets paid millions for … the end of art as we knew it?

-Whether created by an AI system, based on quantum or traditionally created by a craftsman human being … the latter, just like my countryman artist Peter Riezebos: whenever the Chinese pay good money, we call it art – despite artistically being a not so creative variation of Basquiat with a twist of Karel Appel … but with a fantastic human (hopeful), personal story (“yes, you can, just stay true to yourself, however rejected or a misfit you feel … and not without Lindy, of course“), that makes it a form of art again, in my view.
+Whether created by an AI system, based on quantum or traditionally created by a human being, we call it art – despite artistically being a not so creative variations of earlier artworks – as long as the beholder sees a fantastic human (hopeful), personal story in it, that makes it a form of art.

 The personal touch, the story makes it 21st Century art!
 Warm grounding!